 Granted their songs are mostly about sexism and cocaine (it comes with the territory!), the boys did produce several inspired works that deserve the spotlight, contrary to popular belief.
 But it is right there in the title; The Dirt is uninterested in anything other than the pure filth in their misguided lifestyles.
 That is possibly why it had plays down just how much Mick Mars struggled with his chronic condition, in favour of a day in the glam boots of the coke-fuelled Tommy Lee.

 Shot from his point of view, the latter offers a discomforting look into the rock star’s self-destructive lifestyle.
 The scene offers one of few compelling visual choices that work.
 It is nonetheless oddly placed, much like the sudden fourth-wall breaking that randomly interjected scenes when it suited.

 The stylistic direction jars with the more serious subjects in the film.
 The sheen of glamour feels especially tasteless for what is essentially criminal, glossing over notorious incidents including Nikki Sixx’s fatal heroin overdose and Vince Neil’s vehicular manslaughter.

-It was uncomfortable to watch Neil plop down on the sofa and selfishly lament on how he is being judged, right after his accident that killed Hanoi Rocks’ Razzle and severely injured two others.
-The script constantly disregards the gravity of their misdeeds like this, attributing these acts to a necessary brand for the band.
+It was uncomfortable to watch Neil plop down on the sofa and selfishly lament on how he was being judged, right after his accident that killed Hanoi Rocks’ Razzle and severely injured two others.
+The script constantly disregards the gravity of their severe misdeeds like this, attributing these acts to a necessary brand for the band.

-These men are not the unapologetic epitome of hedonism that the film portrays them to be.
+These men are far from the unapologetic epitome of hedonism that the film portrays them to be.
 One cannot help but think that a documentary in Crüe’s own words might have worked better than this misguided tribute to them at their worst.
 After all, bad attitude is dated and honestly, overrated.